disjukr/pypy-tutorial-ko/tutorial.rst

 * An implementation of Python using this toolchain

-The second part is probably of interest to most people, but this post is about the first: How to write an interpreter using PyPy.
+The second part is probably what most people think PyPy is, but this tutorial is *not* about their Python interpreter.
+It is about writing your own interpreter for your own language.

 This is the project I undertook to help myself better understand how PyPy works and what it's all about.
-XXX would it be ok to add a sentence like the following?
-We tend to have misunderstandings around that point: "Just to be very clear: This post is *not* talking about PyPy's Python interpreter at all."

 This tutorial assumes you know very little about PyPy, how it works, and even what it's all about.
 I'm starting from the very beginning here.